acorrenson/cqfd/README.md

 # cqfd

-**Cqfd** is a why3-certified automatic prover for the propositional logic.
+**Cqfd** is a why3-certified automatic prover for propositional logic.

 ## Construction